 See all reviews from this customer

-We revised the rating we gave earlier this winter, and we really enjoyed it on Sunday after letting it breathe in a decanter for a good hour.
-It’s also a shame we can’t be more precise with our ratings—like giving a half-glass rating of 3.5 instead of 4 glasses.
-Anyway, that’s just a small detail to improve the average rating.
+We revised the rating we gave earlier this winter—we really enjoyed it on Sunday after letting it breathe in a decanter for a good hour.
+It’s also a shame we can’t be more precise with our ratings by giving half a glass, like 3.5 instead of 4 glasses—but that’s just a minor detail to improve the average rating.

 See all reviews from this customer

-A medium-deep ruby color with purple hues at the core and still visible at the rim.
+A medium-deep ruby color with purple at the core and still at the rim.
 Quite a deep color.
 On the nose, hints of red fruit and earthiness.
 Modest or still a bit closed?
-Light notes of carbonic maceration.
-On the palate, a small explosion of crisp and juicy red berry fruit, immediate grip and tension, a hint of bay leaf, fine acidity, body, a beautiful tannin structure, and then those red berries and that raspberry acidity again.
+Light carbonic maceration aromas.
+On the palate, a small explosion of crisp and juicy red berry fruit, with immediate grip and tension, a hint of bay leaf, fine acidity, body, a beautiful tannin structure, and then those red berries and that raspberry-like acidity again.
 Character, depth, and length.
 I can see why Guide Hachette gave it 3 stars.
-Good value for money.
+A good value for the price.
 Score: 16/20

 See all reviews from this customer